Felipe-RA/datastructure-performance-delta/README.md

 Alternatively, you can use the "Run in Colab Button".

 Keep in mind that the test takes about ~12 minutes to run

+Special thanks for the people at [**Australian National University - Department of Quantum Science**](https://anuquantumoptics.org/) for keeping their API open to the public!